danrauch/HOWTO-PopOS-AMD-HIP-with-Blender/README.md

-# HOWTO: Install AMD ROCM / HIP on Pop!_OS
+# HOWTO: Install AMD ROCM / HIP on Pop!_OS (and use it with Blender)

 Pop!_OS is not natively supported by ROCm and uses an unsupported kernel >=6.2 (as of June 2023).
 This guide shows how to install and use it with the Blender Cycles renderer.